automatika-robotics/sugarcoat/README.md

 ## Installation

-For ROS versions >= 'humble', you can install Sugarcoat with your package manager.
+For ROS versions >= _humble_, you can install Sugarcoat with your package manager.
 For example on Ubuntu:

 `sudo apt install ros-$ROS_DISTRO-automatika-ros-sugar`